NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/3- Solution Architecture Breakdown.md

     - **Data Cleaning**: Null values are handled, data quality checks are applied, and bad records are quarantined.
     - **Common Data Model (CDM)**: Standardises data from different sources to resolve schema discrepancies and potential ID clashes (e.g., patient tables from different hospitals).
     - **Slowly Changing Dimension (SCD) Type 2**: Maintains historical records, ensuring that changes in patient demographics or other data are properly tracked.
     - **Data Storage in Delta Tables**: Transformed data is stored in Delta tables in the silver layer.
-Delta tables, built on top of Parquet, provide ACID transactions and support updates, enabling updates and improved data quality management.
+Delta tables, built on top of Parquet and incorporated additional logs, provide ACID transactions, support for data updates, efficient incremental loads, and versioned data history.

 ### 4. Gold Layer (Facts and Dimensions)